Startup Project

 02

-Between trips, people won't do the "prep work."
-If the first step feels like logging into multiple programs, they'll stop.
+It implies — between trips, people won't do the prep work.
+If step one is logging into multiple programs, they'll stop.

 03